-At CHKD we understand that children have very special needs as patients.
-This is especially true of young people who need rehabilitation to regain lost skills or develop new ones after accidents, illnesses or surgeries.
+At CHKD we understand that young people have very special needs as patients.
+This is especially true of those who need rehabilitation to regain lost skills or develop new ones after accidents, illnesses or surgeries.

-Children in rehabilitation require more than equipment sized to meet their smaller bodies.
-They need therapists who can make the hard work of rehabilitation feel like child's play.
+Children and teens in rehabilitation require more than equipment sized to meet their smaller bodies.
+They need therapists who understand how to motivate young people.
 They need doctors who understand not only the developing body, but also the developing mind and how one affects the other.
-They need to be in a friendly, non-threatening environment that lessens their anxiety about being away from home.
+They need nurses who know how children communicate.
+Above all, they need to be in a comforting, non-threatening environment with other patients they can relate to.

 What Conditions Do You Treat?